 Introduction To Pakleni Islands – Pakleni Otoci

-Visitors can reach the Pakleni Otoci by renting a boat from the town of Hvar, going on small group tours, or, the best way, as a stop on your sailing Croatia itinerary.
+You can reach the Pakleni Otoci by taking a taxi boat from Hvar Town, going on small group tours, or, as a stop on your sailing Croatia itinerary.

 Beaches On The Pakleni Islands